jupinlathiya/CRUD-App/README.md

 #CRUD App

 #User Managment System

-start this app using npm i and npm start
+//start this app using npm i and npm start